International Seabed Authority: "Common Heritage of All Mankind"

 Under UNCLOS, Part XI, Section 2.
 "The Area and its resources are the common heritage of mankind."
 As a result, ISA must ensure that activities in the Area are undertaken only for peaceful purposes and for the benefit of all humankind, with economic benefits shared equitably and special consideration given to the needs of developing nations.

 Governance and operations

 Along with a Secretary-General, two principal organs establish the policies and govern the work of the Authority: the Assembly, in which all UNCLOS parties are represented, and a 36-member Council elected by the Assembly.

 Secretary-General

 The Assembly elects a Secretary-General to serve a four-year term as the ISA's chief administrative officer, oversee Authority staff and issue an annual report to the Assembly.
 The Secretary-General is prohibited from holding a financial interest in any mining operations authorized by the Authority.

-There have been four Secretary-Generals since ISA's creation in 1996:
+There have been four Secretaries-General since ISA's creation in 1996: